n-k/klusterkluck/README.md

 is a model where a software developer is only concerned about small stateless functions and the platform manages everything else, like deployments, ingress/egress, load-balancing, scaling...

+### What are Klusterfuck functions?
+Any shell script, python or nodejs program, or standalone binary can be a klusterfuck function.
+Functions are expected to read input from standard input and write to standard output.
+In future, I plan to support more runtimes.

-## How it works
+## How does it work?
 Klusterfuck works on kubernetes and kubernetes only.
 It uses a gogs (go git service) server to create git repositories for storing and versioning the code for functions.
 When creating a function with klusterfuck, a git repository is created with a default configuration.
 Developers then clone the repo and push changes to it.
 Klusteruck admin REST API or the included dashboard can be used to update or rollback to a specific commit id in the git repo.

 For every function, a kubernetes deployment and service are created.
-These services run a worker image which is responsible for checking out the currently selected commit id from git and reading configuration and function code from it.
+A worker image is responsible for checking out the currently selected commit id from git and reading configuration and function code from it.

 Functions can be connected to the outside world via flows.
 A flow is a directed acyclic graph (DAG) of 'connector's and functions.
-Connectors connect functions to HTTP endpoints (only supported method as of now), message queues, etc. A flow DAG asynchronously computed by propagating a vetex's output to all it's outgoing nodes, as so on.
+Connectors connect functions to HTTP endpoints (only supported method as of now), message queues, etc. A flow DAG is asynchronously computed by propagating a vetex's output to all it's outgoing nodes, as so on.
 A graphical editor is included in the dashboard.

 ### how to use: